Report ProblemsPlease e-mail:

 - Review all of your computer systems including your laptop, desktop computer, home computer, or hand-held mobile devices, memory sticks, and the drives and folders on them for social security numbers, credit card numbers or any other private information.
 Delete these files if you don't have a work-related need for them.
 If you must keep the data, consider moving it to your department share

 - If you must store data on a removable storage medium, like a USB key, make sure that it is encrypted and keep it locked in your desk, or at a minimum, out of sight in a locked office when not in use.

 - Use Microsoft security to control who can access private data stored in Excel, PowerPoint, or Word data.
 For example, you can protect your entire excel workbook file with a password, allowing only authorized users to view or modify your data.

 - Never send confidential information such as social security numbers, credit card information or confidential personal information via e-mail.

 - Laptop loss, usually by theft, is a big problem.
 To prepare, assume that you will lose your laptop and periodically review the data that you store on it.
 Encrypt or password protect any data that remains on your laptop.

 - Use a security cable to lock down your laptop or desktop computer whenever possible.
-Contact the help desk if you need security cables.
+Contact the Service Desk if you need security cables.

 - Read and understand the Responsible Use of Information Technology and Data Security policies.